pippinbarr/cart253-2017/slides/08-Images/08-Images.md

 - To access the information the video library makes available we use a `Capture` object
 - This is a common way that we use libraries - they provide a specific `class` that we can make an object from to access the library's abilities
+- Because a `class` is a great way to keep a whole lot of methods and properties together safely
 - So we need to declare a `Capture` variable like this

 ```java